How can I determine if my business qualifies to enroll employees in Vermont Health Connect qualified health plans?

 - Would you be subject to a state assessment?
 Cost?

-Here’s an example: A village market staffed by lower and middle-income employees (up to 400% of federal poverty level, or household income of $94,200 for a family if four) might consider dropping coverage in order to allow the employees to take advantage of federal tax credits.
+Here’s an example: A village market staffed by lower and middle-income employees (e.g., up to 400% of federal poverty level, or household income of $97,200 for a family of four) might consider dropping coverage in order to allow the employees to take advantage of federal tax credits.

 If I decide to offer health coverage, is there a minimum contribution that I am required to make?